stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 {% include base_path %}

-I am an economist with research interests in Labour economics, applied econometrics, and econometrics theory.
+I am an economist with research interests in Labour economics and applied econometrics.
 I am also interested in how public policies affect firm behaviour and performance, and in dynamic treatment evaluation and microsimulation techniques.

 I am a PhD candidate at Uppsala University, Sweden, and at the Institute for Evaluation of Labor Market and Education Policy (IFAU).